JuanFuenza/pysu/README.md

 # pysu

-basically a copy of the game osu!
+basically a copy of the game osu! but with Python